dkworks108/YouTube-Video-Orignal-Quality-Downloader/README.md

 Introduce the project as a free, modern, and lightweight YouTube video downloader focused on simplicity and usability.
 Explain the common problems with existing downloaders: ads, complexity, slow speed, and poor UI.
 State the main goal: download YouTube videos in original quality with a clean and fast experience.
+Mention who this project is for: students, learners, content creators, and everyday users.